Dimowner/AudioRecorder/README.md

 # FAQ
 ### <b>When option to choose recording directory will be added?</b>
-<p>There is no plans to add feature where user can choose recording directory.
+<p>There is no plans to add feature where user can change recording directory.
 Newer versions of Android added restrictions on ability to interact with device file system.
-So all recoreds are stored in app's private dir.
-It is not going to change.
-Anyway, all record files available for user to dowload from app's privete dir to public dir</p>
+There is no simple way how to implement the feature.
+So all records are stored in app's private dir.
+Anyway, all record files available for user to download from app's private dir to a public dir.</p>

 ### License